In A Long-Forgotten Room…

 The next set of doors open with the same sounds of protest from lack of use as the first set.
 Jake and Hamfrd each take a side, pushing their respective groaning doors all the way into the room, allowing the others to come through.

 The Hall of Ancestors stands revealed before them.

-The group makes their way forward, leaving the blue flames and their dancing light from the previous room behind.
+The Companions make their way forward, leaving the blue flames and their dancing light from the previous room behind.
 The glowing orb created by Mathos floats above their heads, struggling to penetrate the darkness as they move deeper into the Hall of Ancestors.
 The air remains icy cold.

 They pass between a dozen of the enormous throne statues.

 Eventually, the far wall of the chamber appears from out of the shadows.
 Three steps lead up to a raised dais where a normal-sized throne rests.
 It seems positively tiny compared to those lining the Hall.
 This throne is immensely beautiful — intricately carved, finely detailed, cast from precious metals and adorned with gemstones that glitter in the light of Mathos’s magical orb.
 The dust that has settled over everything else in the Hall seems not to touch this throne.
 Seated on the royal chair is a skeletal corpse dressed in elaborate fine robes.
 It’s bony hands are palm up on the armrests of the throne, a blood-red gem revealed in each.
 A longsword in an ornamental scabbard lies across the skeleton’s lap.
 And atop the skull rests a shining crown of gold, an enormous white gemstone affixed right in the center.

 “The Sun King,” breathes Hamfrd.
 “What a beautiful bastard.”